-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; and permission of the Division Dean based on instructor availability.
-Course Advisory: Eligibility for ENGL 1 and SCC minimum Math standard.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; and permission of the Division Dean based on instructor availability.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standards.
 An independent study class designed for students who have successfully completed at least two journalism classes and wish to do field work.
 The student works by arrangement with the instructor.
 Three to nine hours weekly by arrangement.